trimstray/nginx-admins-handbook/README.md

 For prebuilt NGINX package paths can be as follows:

-- `/etc/nginx` - is the default configuration root for the NGINX service
+- `/etc/nginx` - is the default configuration root for the NGINX service<br>
+  * other locations: `/usr/local/etc/nginx`, `/usr/local/nginx/conf`
-- `/etc/nginx/nginx.conf` - is the default configuration entry point used by the NGINX services.
-Includes the top-level http block and all other configuration files
+- `/etc/nginx/nginx.conf` - is the default configuration entry point used by the NGINX services, includes the top-level http block and all other configuration contexts and files<br>
+  * other locations: `/usr/local/etc/nginx/nginx.conf`, `/usr/local/nginx/conf/nginx.conf`
 - `/usr/share/nginx` - is the default root directory for requests, contains `html` directory and basic static files
 - `/var/log/nginx` - is the default log (access and error log) location for NGINX
-- `/var/lib/nginx` or `/var/cache/nginx` - is the default temporary files location for NGINX
+- `/var/cache/nginx` - is the default temporary files location for NGINX<br>
+  * other locations: `/var/lib/nginx`
-- `/etc/nginx/conf`, `/etc/nginx/conf.d` or `/etc/nginx/sites-enabled` - contains custom/vhosts configuration files
+- `/etc/nginx/conf` - contains custom/vhosts configuration files<br>
+  * other locations:  `/etc/nginx/conf.d`, `/etc/nginx/sites-enabled`
-- `/usr/local/nginx/logs` or `/var/run/nginx` - contains information about NGINX process(es)
+- `/var/run/nginx` - contains information about NGINX process(es)<br>
+  * other locations: `/usr/local/nginx/logs`

 #### Nginx commands